What are Accommodations?

 A disability is defined by federal law as a substantial limitation, in a major life activity, as compared with most people in the general population.
 Major life activities include activities of daily living such as breathing, working, learning, seeing, hearing, and reading.

-Brad Hasskamp, Minnesota State Adult Education Director and Adult Basic Education Supervisor has given the following guidance to administering the CASAS test with accommodations:
+Brad Hasskamp, Minnesota State Adult Education Director and Adult Basic Education Supervisor has given the following guidance to administering the TABE and CASAS test with accommodations:

 “Test accommodations must comply with publisher guidelines.
 Beyond that, no special documentation or permission is required to provide accommodations on the TABE and CASAS tests.
 Test administrators need only to provide the same accommodations at the pre- and post-test in order to assure standardized testing conditions.
 Note that it may be helpful to document accommodations provided in the event that the folks involved in post-testing were not those initially involved in pre-testing.
 It is up to local programs whether and how to keep such documentation.”

 This information is taken from the TABE Tests of Adult Basic Education ‘Overview’ brochure located at: https://tabetest.com/PDFs/TABE_Overview_Brochure.pdf